-- Picture 1: Numbers 4 and 6 loved this engineering station.
+- Picture 1: The kids loved this engineering station.
 They had to build and repair bridges to keep people and supplies moving safely across waterways.

 - Picture 2: My kids had a great time using their math skills to calculate the engine power needed for air cargo drops.

 - Picture 3: In this area they had to diagnose patients and fight diseases using medical tools and scientific reasoning.

 Our Soldiers in Art:

 This area is a temporary, rotating exhibit space.
 The Museum’s first exhibit, The Art of Soldiering, showcases highlights from the U.S. Army’s Art Collection.
 It visually depicts the experiences of the American Soldier from the Civil War to the present through art produced on the front lines.